The Role of Financial Rewards for Whistleblowers in the Fight Against Economic Crime

 Contact: ElizaL@rusi.org

-Eliza Lockhart is a Research Fellow at the Centre for Financial Crime and Security Studies at RUSI.
-Her research examines matters at the intersection of law, finance, governance and security; with a particular focus on how regulation and evidence-based policy can promote democratic resilience and protect the rule of law against foreign interference.
-Eliza’s current projects include economic crime whistleblowing, state threats and political finance.
+Eliza Lockhart is a Research Fellow at the Centre for Finance and Security at RUSI.
+Her research examines matters at the intersection of law, finance, and global security; with a particular focus on how evidence-based policy can promote democratic resilience and protect the rule of law against foreign interference.
+Eliza’s current projects include whistleblowing, state threats and economic security.

 PROJECT SUMMARY